Vision Center is funded by our readers. We may earn commissions if you purchase something via one of our links.

-Juvenile retinoschisis is the genetic form of the retinal disease.
-In this case, males are those most affected by the condition.
-However, females can be carriers of the recessive trait.
+Males are the most affected by the condition.
+But females can still be carriers of the recessive trait.

-All males with this congenital retinoschisis will pass along the X chromosome with the abnormal gene to their daughters.
+Men with congenital retinoschisis will pass along the X chromosome with the abnormal gene to their daughters.

 A central database called the Human Phenotype Ontology (HPO) provides a detailed and up-to-date list of symptoms related to retinoschisis.

 According to the HPO, approximately 80 to 90% of people with juvenile retinoschisis will have:

 According to the HPO, approximately 30 to 79% of people with juvenile retinoschisis will have:

 It's not common for retinoschisis to progress or result in retinal detachment.
 However, if there is disease progression, symptoms may appear before the loss of central vision, including: